zeekhoo-okta/generator-okta-oidc-apigee/README.md

     - Applications > Add Application > Web
     - Provide a name for your app
     - Leave Base URI as-is
     - IMPORTANT: Enter the "Login redirect URI" with the value `https://{myorg}-{myenv}.apigee.net/okta-oidc/callback`.
-For example, If myorg == "okta_oidc", and I am deploying in the "test" environment, then the redirect URI is `https://okta_oidc-test.apigee.net/okta-oidc/callback`
+For example, If myorg == `"okta_oidc"`, and I am deploying to the `"test"` environment, then the redirect URI is `https://okta_oidc-test.apigee.net/okta-oidc/callback`
     - Click through to complete the App setup
-    - Once complete, you can find the client_id and client_secret in the "General" tab.
+    - Once complete, you can find the `client_id` and `client_secret` in the "General" tab.
 You will need these values when you run the Yeoman tool

 * Please note that the sample does not run properly in Windows 10.
 Please run in macOS or Linux for full compatibility.

-## <a name="deploy">tl;dr: Deploy
+## <a name="deploy">Deploying
-1. Create a directory for this project and 'cd' into it e.g.
+1. Create a directory and 'cd' into it e.g.
 ```
 > mkdir example-project